Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 > Note: The SOLAR redenomination took place on 21 August, now known as Denomination Day, at block
 > #1_248_328.

-While [SOLAR](../learn/learn-SOLAR.md) is the unit of currency on AXIASolar that most people use when interacting with the system, the smallest unit of account is called the Planck.
+While [SOLAR](../learn/learn-SOLAR.md) is the unit of currency on AXIACoin that most people use when interacting with the system, the smallest unit of account is called the Planck.
 A Planck's relation to SOLAR is like the relation of a Satoshi to Bitcoin.
 Before 21 August, the SOLAR was denominated as 1e12 Plancks, that is twelve decimal places.
 After this date, SOLAR is denominated as 1e10 Plancks, as in